C0040

 What does fault code C0040 mean?

 C0040 indicates a fault with the right front wheel speed sensor.
 UK repair costs and fixes for OBD2 fault code C0040.
-When this fault is detected, the ECU (Engine Control Unit) stores the code and illuminates the check engine light (also called the engine management light or malfunction indicator lamp) on your dashboard.
+When this fault is detected, the ECU (Engine Control Unit) stores the code and usually illuminates the check engine light on the dashboard.

 Symptoms of fault code C0040